|

 When I was little, my mom used to take us to a studio in the mall to get our pictures taken.
 Monthly baby pictures, school pictures, family pictures, Christmas pictures.
 You name it, we were there.

-Now, you should know, I am still NOT a photographer.
-I honestly don’t think I’ve ever met anyone with as much lack of intuitive talent for photo composition and lighting as myself, but I read the books I bought, stuck with it, and learned, and eventually massively improved my photography skills.
+Now, you should know I am still NOT a photographer.
+I honestly don’t think I’ve ever met anyone with as much lack of intuitive talent for photo composition and lighting as myself.
+Still, I read the books I bought, stuck with it, learned, and eventually massively improved my photography skills.

 This is the absolute, without a doubt, most important factor in successfully shooting kids.
-They get bored and annoyed with us telling them over and over to look at the camera and smile, and before you get a decent shot, they’re in tears.
+They get bored and annoyed with us telling them repeatedly to look at the camera and smile, and before you get a decent shot, they’re in tears.
 It just doesn’t work!

 Give them something interesting to do, and get beautiful, natural shots by photographing different angles of their play.

-• Trying setting them up in the door frame.
-Our house is too dark for photography in the living room where the kids normally play.
+• Trying to set them up in the door frame.
+Our house is too dark for photography in the living room where the kids usually play.
 However, the light coming in the open front door is beautiful.
 The kids will probably think you’re pretty silly bringing their toy, book, or pet to the open door to play with, but the catchlight in their eyes is priceless!

 • Get down on their level.
 Photographing from above is great in many cases, but you’ll find that for getting a good headshot, you’ll have better luck by getting down on the floor with your kids.